-How to Become a Depression Counselor
+How to Become a Depression LPC

 Depression counselors are mental health counselors who specialize in the various dimensions of depression.
 Depression counselors conduct assessments to diagnose each patient.
 One of the more common assessments is the Depression Anxiety Stress Scale.
 While conducting each assessment depression counselors have to determine the patient’s risk of suicide.
 Depression counselors will monitor patients closely during their assessments to make sure that they are safe throughout the process.

 Clinical depression is the more severe form of depression, also known as major depression, or major depressive disorder.

 Depression counselors may also treat an accompanying disorder such as anxiety.
 One very important facet to this type of counseling is being able to determine clinical depression apart from ordinary daily life event episodes of sadness and from normal experiences of grief.
 We all go through tough times; we don’t all suffer from depression.